observablehq/framework/examples/data-loaders/docs/exe.md

 ## JPEG

-The data loader below `diamonds.jpeg.exe` specifies the R interpreter, `Rscript`, to execute the file (`#!/usr/bin/env Rscript`).
+The data loader below specifies the R interpreter, `Rscript`, to execute the file (`#!/usr/bin/env Rscript`).
 A scatterplot chart built with [`ggplot2`](https://ggplot2.tidyverse.org/) using the built-in diamonds dataset is returned as a JPEG to standard output.

 Create a file in your project source root with the .jpeg.exe double extension (for example, `docs/data/my-chart.jpeg.exe`).
 Remember to make the script executable, for example using: